 Here are some sample questions that Great Place To Work clients have used in recent pulse surveys to generate clear and actionable feedback:

 Not only do your employees know best what they need, they will also have many of the ideas that are going to enable you to move beyond the current crisis.
-Questions like the ones above can generate answers that help you create an action plan to address employee concerns and improve your response to COVID-19.
+Questions like the ones above can generate answers that help you create an action plan to address employee concerns.

 Follow up, follow through